 \section{Abstract}

 We consider a weakly supervised learning scenario where the supervision signal is generated by a transition function $\sigma$ of labels associated with multiple input instances.
-We formulate this problem as \emph{multi-instance Partial Label Learning (multi-instance PLL)}, which is an extension to the standard PLL problem.
-Our problem is met in different fields, including latent structural learning and neuro-symbolic integration.
+We formulate this problem as \emph{multi-instance Partial Label Learning (multi-instance PLL)}.
+Our problem is an extension to the standard PLL problem and is met in different fields, including latent structural learning and neuro-symbolic integration.
 Despite the existence of many learning techniques, limited theoretical analysis has been dedicated to this problem.
 In this paper, we provide the first theoretical study of multi-instance PLL with possibly an unknown transition $\sigma$.
 Our main contributions are as follows.
-Firstly, we propose a necessary and sufficient condition for the learnability of the problem.
-This condition non-trivially generalizes and relaxes the existing \emph{small ambiguity degree} in the PLL literature, since we allow the transition to be deterministic.
-Secondly, we derive Rademacher-style error bounds based on a top-$k$ surrogate loss that is widely used in the neuro-symbolic literature.
+First, we propose a necessary and sufficient condition for the learnability of the problem.
+This condition nontrivially generalizes and relaxes the existing \emph{small ambiguity degree} in PLL literature since we allow the transition to be deterministic.
+Second, we derive Rademacher-style error bounds based on a top-$k$ surrogate loss that is widely used in the neuro-symbolic literature.
 Furthermore, we conclude with empirical experiments for learning under unknown transitions.
-The empirical results align with our theoretical findings; however, they also expose the issue of scalability in the weak supervision literature.
+The empirical results align with our theoretical findings, exposing also the issue of scalability in the weak supervision literature.